 Since 1992, Massachusetts, and most other states, has been in a partnership with the BLS to collect non-fatal occupational injury and illness data.
 Each year approximately 5,800 surveys are sent out to public and private sector workplaces in every industry, size class, and region of the state.
 Collecting case characteristics in this survey enables us to produce an annual occupational injury and illness report.
 This annual report provides raw data and statistical comparison about the work-related injuries and illnesses that are occurring in our workplaces.
 Nationwide, over 200,000 surveys are collected.

 The goal of DLS’s Occupational Safety and Health Statistics Program is to keep improving workplace environments by presenting data to institutions and entities that can use it to target incident trends and devise strategies to reduce occupational injuries and illnesses.
 We encourage all employers to use the data and to keep safety and health as a focal point in the daily operation of your workplaces.

 Prevailing Wage Normal and Common Practices Survey - Beginning in 2013, the department now administers the Prevailing Wage Normal, and Common Practices Survey, which determines the prevailing wage and common practices among the Massachusetts agricultural employer community.
 This survey is mailed to Massachusetts growers at the end of October and data collection continues until the end of December.
-The survey is conducted annually at the direction of the DLS and in conjunction with the U.S. Department of Labor, Employment & Training Administration.
+The survey is conducted annually at the direction of the DLS and in conjunction with the U.S. Department of Labor, Employment and Training Administration.
 The survey results will assist in ensuring that both U.S. and foreign workers receive fair and equitable treatment.
 These surveys are the building blocks by which wages and benefits levels will be determined for next year’s agricultural work force.
 Grower participation will significantly help in assessment of wage rates and prevailing practices and provide this vital information to the agricultural community in Massachusetts.
 All information provided by you through this survey is confidential; we will hold the information in confidence to the fullest extent permitted by law.